-Provide great content with useful information, tips or advice that will get your visitors sharing it with others and coming back for more.
-This is a great way to educate your visitors and prospective clients about your services.
+By providing useful content with great advice or tips, you will get your readers sharing it with others and coming back for more.
+Using content is a great way to inform and educate your visitors and prospective clients about your business and services.

-For example, if you provide products or services that help people lose weight, then some of the areas you can write about include the following:
+For example, if your business provides weight loss services, then some of the areas you can write content about include:

-- How to identify the bad habits that need to be corrected to ensure permanent weight loss
+- How to identify the bad habits that need to be corrected to ensure lifetime weight loss

-- Characteristics of different diets, e.g. Atkins diet, South Beach diet, Nutrisystem diet (what these are, how they work, how effective they are)
+- Characteristics of different diets, e.g. Atkins diet, Mediterranean diet, Nutrisystem diet (what these are, how they can benefit you, how effective they are)

-You can also create a series of educational articles that will help your your prospective clients understand your medical or health services, by explaining benefits, procedures, costs (including payment plans, insurance coverage, etc).
+You can also create a series of informative articles that will help your your prospective clients understand your services, by explaining benefits, procedures, costs (including payment plans, insurance coverage, etc).

-Use keywords in your articles that prospective clients will search for.
+Include keywords and terms in your articles that readers will search to find you online.

 We recommend subscribing to our Content Marketing Email Training Series.
-You will receive regular training emails with actionable information that will show exactly how to drive more traffic to your website or blog, save money creating high-quality content that will add value to your site visitors and grow your website using content marketing.
-It’s not only a great course with loads of useful information, it’s also completely FREE!
+You will receive a comprehensive series of training emails with actionable information and practical tips that will show exactly how to drive more traffic to your website or blog, save money creating useful content for your site visitors and grow your business online using content marketing strategies.
+It’s not only a great course with loads of useful information, it’s also 100% FREE!

-Improving your site’s user experience (known as UX) helps keep visitors coming back and engaging with your site.
-This section will show you different ways to improve visitor engagement and user experience.
+Improving user experience (generally referred to as UX) helps keep visitors coming back and using your site.
+This section will show you ways you can improve your visitor engagement and UX.

-RSS feeds can help to improve visitor engagement and UX in many ways.
+Using RSS (Really Simple Syndication) feeds can help to improve visitor engagement and user experience in many ways.

-If you provide information that adds value to others, other businesses may want to syndicate your content to their visitors.
+If you provide valuable content, other businesses will want to syndicate your content to their visitors.

 Some of the benefits of having other businesses syndicate your content, include:

-- All of your updates are in one place
+- All of your content updates are in one place

 - your content distribution doesn’t rely on email